yb74/tic-tac-toe-javascript/README.md

 # tic-tac-toe-javascript
-Tic Tac Toe game made with javascript, html and CSS
+Tic Tac Toe game made with javascript, html and CSS (not OOP)